This information is available in large print and Braille. Please ask your midwife or health visitor.

 Your midwife or health visitor will explain the reason to you.
 It is important that if a repeat test is needed it is done promptly so that all the tests have been completed within the early weeks of life.

-Screening your baby for all the conditions discussed is recommended.
+Screening your baby for all the conditions discussed is recommended by the NHS.

 The midwife will make sure that you have the opportunity to ask any questions that you have after reading this leaflet, and at least 24 hours before the sample is taken.